Pesquisa-UFCAT/parepy/index.md

 {: .note-title }
 > Suggestions
 >
-> If you have any suggestions or error reports regarding the algorithm's functioning, please inform us by email: `wanderlei_junior@ufcat.edu.br`.
+> If you have any suggestions or error reports regarding the algorithm's functioning, please email us at `wanderlei_junior@ufcat.edu.br`.
 We will be happy to improve the framework.

 {: .highlight-title }
 > Team